chingc/dockerfiles/selenium-server/README.md

 ## Description

 This `Dockerfile` will build an image that contains Google Chrome, Mozilla Firefox, and the Selenium Standalone Server.
-It also installs Xvfb to allow browsers to run headlessly within the container and tests to take screenshots.
+It also includes Xvfb to allow browsers to run headlessly within the container.

 ## Build